 - Ensuring that each school gets a salad bar and is able to offer fresh, healthy choices on at least a weekly basis to all students and staff.

 - Coordinating Fall and Spring student-run farmers’ markets, in an effort to expose students and their families to healthy, locally-grown produce.

 - Supporting the efforts of the schools to develop school gardens that are maintained by students.

-- Promoting physical health and fitness in schools by developing and supporting programs such as running clubs, fun physical activities at recess, before and after school.
+- Promoting physical health and fitness in schools by developing and supporting before, during and after-school fitness programs such as running clubs and active recess opportunities.